jphmrst/PLC/index.md

 CS421, Concepts of Programming Languages.
 Some links on this page will require access to the UWL VPN or Canvas LMS.

-## Course administration
+## About this class

-  - Syllabus.
+  - Introduction: To be posted
-  - Announcements.
+  - Syllabus: Will be released before the first week of class
-  - Introduction.
+  - Announcements: The LMS page where I will post class announcements
   - [Getting started]({{ site.baseurl }}/Setup/): Setting up Agda and other programs on your machine
   - [Sources]({{ site.baseurl }}/Sources/): Sources and authors of the